kphun002/class-time-app/README.md

 ## Assumptions that need to be validated
 -	Students like having an idea of how much effort they will need to put in a class before enrolling it.
--	Students are willing to take the time to report classes taken in the past
+-	Students are willing to take the time to report classes taken in the past.
--	Students are willing to trust the estimates offered by other students
+-	Students are willing to trust the estimates offered by other students.